 “Right, the monkey crash.”

 “Right.
-Well, Captain says that the monkey won’t talk.
-I don’t know if there’s something he’s hiding or if he simply doesn’t know anything helpful,” she shrugged, “we’re not in a position to extract more information from him right now.
-It’s been ‘traumatic’ enough for him as it stands.
+Well, Captain says that the monkey probably won’t survive, and they can’t push him to talk at this rate.
+I don’t know if there’s something he’s hiding or if he simply doesn’t know anything helpful,” she shrugged, “we’re not in a position to extract more information from him in this condition.
+It’s been ‘traumatic’ enough for him as it stands and would put even further strain on his recovery.
 If bloggers out there pick up on us giving him a hard time, they’ll call it harassment.
 We’ll all be taken out of service.
 You know how it is.”

 “So, this leaves us with the human driver.
 He was clear.
 He was in good shape, no issues on record and according to the log, as I showed you yesterday, he was following all current moral policies.”